We welcome these contributions at any time, and guidance for contributors is given in the overview of the project section.

 The Unit was also instrumental in developing and maintaining the International Sign Linguistic Association (ISLA) which brought together individuals from various countries.
 Many of these were working on the own in researching sign language, often in isolation.
 This continues to be a strong independent organisation.

 However, while a number of projects were carried out, the dictionary came to be the dominant work of the unit.
 Although the dictionary was not published until 1992, work on it began in 1981.
 Eleven years seems a long time for the development of a dictionary, and certainly it involved serious negotiations with funders to maintain funding.
 However, time was needed as there were fundamental problems in working out how best to present the data.
 While it was planned as a BSL dictionary, presenting the material in book form meant that written English was the dominant language.
 It was difficult to give full recognition to the visual-gestural nature of the language in a dictionary which was essentially presented in written language.
 The organisation of the order of signs reflecting that it was a ‘sign’ dictionary, involved much discussion.
-In the end, it was decided to organise the entries by handshape, one handed signs preceding two handed signs, still signs preceding those that involved movement.
+In the end, it was decided to organise the entries by handshape, one handed signs preceding two handed signs.
 This is described in greater detail in the dictionary itself in the introduction.

 The Unit also had a particular interest in dictionaries of sign languages.
 This work included, as well as the production of the first Dictionary of British Sign Language/English, sign language databases from which CD-ROM dictionaries and other sign language resources could be produced.
 A prototype BSL CD-ROM dictionary was been produced on which, for the first time, the meanings of signs were presented directly in a sign language.
 Research on British Sign Language included studies of the productive lexicon and the recording, storage and analysis of sign language data.